 Follow the schedule

-Something merely impossible to do with freelancers, is make that collective efforts and push through adversity.
+Something merely impossible to do with freelancers is to make that collective effort and push through adversity.

 Dedication to the project and the shared understanding that the product’s life only starts at the launch is vital in the long run.

-The decision has to be based on the balance between the two factors: the cost and the quality.
-Check out our detailed research on the cost of web design in the world.
+The decision on the best place to outsource web development has to be based on the balance between the two factors: the cost and the quality.
+Check out our detailed research on how much it costs to outsource web development around the world.
 As for the development costs, the rates are very changeable based on the types of tasks, technologies involved, and the proportions of the projects.
 The basic rates are the following:

 As for the quality, there are specific researches dedicated to figuring out which countries succeed in which areas of development.
-The overall score is the following:
+For example, China does well in a number of domains, most notably data structures and functional programming.
+Russian developers are especially strong with algorithms and C++.
+Japan is known for its AI specialists, whereas Switzerland is the home for many developers specializing in working with databases.
+But the overall score is the following:

 The rehearsal of going global

-Now imagine having an experience of building your first MVP with an international team.
+Now imagine having the experience of building your first MVP with an international team.
 The lessons you learn and the best practices you create are gold.
-No business coach or a textbook can teach you that.
+No business coach or textbook can teach you what can be given by people of different backgrounds.
 The first-hand experiences early on, along with significant savings, might be exactly what your startup requires not only to make it through but to flourish.

-We’ve been successfully operating as one of the most competent outsourced digital product development agencies in Russia and we are always open for great projects.
+We’ve been successfully operating as one of the most competent outsourced digital product development agencies in Russia and we are always open for great web development projects.
 We can be everything the others can’t while remaining true to ourselves and loyal to our craft.
-Enough talking, hit us up and let’s make something!
+Enough talking, hit us up, and let’s make something together using the best ways to outsource web development!